Learn how to prune tomato plants for a better harvest, because we all want more delicious tomatoes right?

 A bit different than pruning a regular fruit tree, but the end result is the same.
 A better harvest.

-There are two reason we want to prune our tomato plant.
+There are two reason we want to prune our tomato plants.
 One is to eliminate chances for disease in the first place.
 Any of the leaves that touch the soil should be removed.
-If they drop down into the soil, they’ll get water on them and act as a ladder for any disease to climb up into the plant.
-Any of the leaves that appear damaged, yellowing, spotty, or dying should also be removed, they can be the beginnings of blight and you want that eradicated immediately.
+If they drop down into the soil, they'll get water on them and act as a ladder for any disease to climb up into the plant.
+Any of the leaves that appear damaged, yellowing, spotty, or dying should also be removed, they can be the beginnings of blight and you want that eradicated immediately and done when pruning determinate tomatoes.

 The second item you'll want to prune is the sucker shoots.
 This is true for Indeterminate tomato plants, not determinate.
 Say what, a determined tomato?
 No, not quite.
 Don't worry, I got ya covered.